AR-js-org/studio/README.md

 ## Design

-Design stuff can be found @ https://www.figma.com/file/TUjZ2KYsmhA5LUkt9KIhcB/ARjs-Components?node-id=0%3A1
+Design stuff can be found on `public/demo` folder.

 ## Developing